 Location: 田の神さぁ (map)

 A café on 221 on the right heading towards Kagoshima.
-Has a great menu of Japanese food as well as sandwiches and pastas.
-One of the ladies there can speak English.
-I think there are two other cafes pretty much right behind Pia as well.
+Pia has a great menu of Japanese food as well as sandwiches and pastas and one of the ladies there can speak English.
+There are two other cafes pretty much right behind Pia as well, just in case you’re not quite full yet.

 Location: Pia (map)